broughtj/broughtj.github.io/teaching/index.md

 layout: page
 title: Teaching
 tags: [derivative markets, python, computational methods]
-modified: 2015-09-16
+modified: 2015-09-18
 comments: false
 ---

+This site is in the process of being updated (9/18/2015).
 In Spring 2016 I will be teaching four courses:

 ## Finance 3200 - Financial Management